goncedillo/mockium/README.md

 mockium
 ```

-Mockium will understand that all your features and mocks are sited in the root folder of your project, in `features` and `mocks` folder by default.
+Mockium will understand that all your features and mocks are placed in the root folder of your project, inside `features` and `mocks` folder by default.
 Of course, you can change this configuration using some of the following optional parameters:

 | Property                    | Default  |                                                     |